bozsahin/ceng444/lab-material/README.md

-antLR, LALR, MIPS, SPIM, Lisp material go here.
+sly, antLR, LALR, MIPS, SPIM, Lisp material go here.

+sly is python's lex and yacc.

 antLR is easier from its complete jar file.
 Build can be tricky (it was for me).